 4. What was the most surprising thing you found in your research?

-There were a lot of inconsistencies regarding how decisions were to get permission to conduct research at my host universities and in other universities where I worked.
-I wrote four different research proposals, plus proposals to do workshops in the community to be told on one day that we had approval to do one project, only to find out the next week when we were about to get started, that approval was still pending.
+There were a lot of inconsistencies regarding how decisions were to get permission to conduct research at my host university and in other universities where I worked.
+I wrote four different research proposals, plus proposals to do workshops in the local school system to be told on one day that we had approval to do a project, only to find out the next week when we were about to get started, that approval was again pending.

-Students in Viet Nam bow when they meet you (they also bow for all professors, not just western professors).
-They also ride motorbikes to class or take busses to campus if they can’t afford a bike, so there are a ton of bikes in the parking lot and no cars.
-Another surprise was students bringing me food that was famous in their hometowns.
-The most memorable time was a young man who gave me some kind of what we would call a salsa, but only thin rice paper to sample it with.
-And watched me try it in front of him – there was no way I was going to get away from him until then.
+Students in Vietnam bow when they meet you (they also bow for all professors, not just western professors).
+They also ride motorcycles to class or take 1 or 2 buses to campus if they live far away, so there are a ton of bikes in the school’s parking lot (faculty routinely have motorcycles too, traffic is too heavy for people to drive cars).
+Another surprise was that students often brought me food that was famous in their hometowns.
+The most memorable time was a young man who gave me some kind of spicy salsa, but only thin rice paper to sample it with.
+And he watched me try it in front of him – there was no way I was going to get away until then.
+Fortunately it was delicious!

 5. How do you plan to carry forward what you learned and the relationships you formed while abroad?